PrithivirajDamodaran/Parrot_Paraphraser/README.md

 -----------------------------------------------------------------------------
 Input_phrase: What are the famous places we should not miss in Russia
 -----------------------------------------------------------------------------
-"what are the best places to visit in russia?",
-"what are the top places to visit in russia?",
+"which are the must do places for tourists to visit in russia?", "what are the best places to visit in russia?",
-"what are some of the must-see places in russia?",
-"what are some of the most famous places in russia that you should not miss",
-"what are some of the most famous places we shouldn't miss in russia?",
-"what are the famous places we should not miss in russia?"
+"what are some of the most visited sights in russia?", "what are some of the most beautiful places in russia that tourists should not miss?", "which are some of the most beautiful places to visit in russia?", "what are some of the most important places to visit in russia?", "what are some of the most famous places of russia?", "what are some places we should not miss in russia?"
 </pre>

 ## 2. Scope